Art Teacher Diaries

 Mrs. Quam

-I am a 7th year high school art teacher in Rochester, MN.
-I have taught middle school for 2 years and high school for almost 5 years.
+This is my 12th year teaching art & graphic design!
+I have taught both middle and high school.
 I truly enjoy working with students on a daily basis.
 I also enjoy teaching real-world skills such as problem solving, using technology, and the power of teamwork and collaboration.
-My joy is sharing my passion for art with others!
+My joy is sharing my passion for art and graphic design with others!

 Archives